-The Sargo is a bottom dweller found near shore in and around rocky reefs and occasionally over sandy bottoms at depths up to 200 feet.
+The Sargos are bottom dwellers found near the shore in and around rocky reefs and occasionally over sandy bottoms at depths up to 200 feet.
 The juveniles form schools that can be found in tidal pools.
-They are the largest of the grunts reaching a maximum length of 60 cm (24 inches) and 2.5 kg (6 pounds) in weight.
+They are the largest of the Grunts and reach a maximum length of 60 cm (24 inches) and weigh up to 2.5 kg (6 pounds).
+They are found along the west coast of Baja south to Todos Santos, with the southerly range being established by a fish in our possession, and there are isolated populations in the Sea of Cortez.

-The Sargo can be confused with the Silvergray Grunt, Anistremus caesius (silvery yellow in color; broad black bar running from before the dorsal fin to the pectoral base).
-The Sargo is found along the west coast of Baja south to Todos Santos, with the southerly range established by a fish in our possession, and there are isolated populations in the Sea of Cortez.
+The Sargo can be confused with the Silvergray Grunt, Anisotremus caesius (silvery yellow color; broad vertical black bar running from before dorsal fin to pectoral base).

 The Sargos are viewed as marginal table fare.